 Use our free eligibility check to claim your Pension payment restitution

-In addition, Pension payment restitution is made easy through our online tool in the form of a free eligibility check.
-These tools are designed to seamlessly assess your eligibility for a Pension payment restitution and estimate the potential refund amount.
-The pension check ensures a transparent and straightforward process for checking your pension insurance records with the German Pension Fund and initiating a Pension payment restitution.
+Additionally, the Pension payment restitution is made easy through our online tool in the form of a free eligibility check.
+These instruments are designed to evaluate your eligibility for a Pension payment restitution seamlessly and estimate the potential refund amount.
+The pension check ensures a transparent and straightforward process for examining your pension insurance records with the German pension fund and initiating a Pension payment restitution.